 Candidates from the same primary school are usually sent to the same test centre.

 Parents must make appropriate transport arrangements to ensure students arrive at the test centre in time for the start of the test.
-Parents cannot remain at the test centre unless specifically authorised by the high performing students unit as part of special provisions.
-Parents must abide by parking restrictions at, or near, the test centre.
+Parents cannot remain at the test centre unless specifically authorised by the high performing students unit as part of special test provisions.
+Parents must abide by parking restrictions at and near the test centre.

 Students should bring a snack to eat during the break between the two sessions of the test.
 They can bring a clear bottle of water to keep under the desk during the test.
 Students who wear glasses should remember to bring them.
 Students who require asthma inhalers should bring them to the test.

 Watches, phones or other devices that compute, photograph or make a noise will not be allowed into the test centre.

 Parents can make a request for consideration of illness/misadventure if the child’s performance or attendance at the test was affected by:

 Parents can also request consideration of illness/misadventure if there were adverse circumstances affecting the child’s performance in his or her school assessments.